arturogalan/logAnalytics/README.md

-NOTE: To log into the console change the transport class in modules/logger.js
+NOTE: To log into the console or in file, change the desired transport class in modules/logger.js
 NOTE: For testing purposes cron is set to EVERY MINUTES